Nis

 I want to walk in environments of ambiguity triggering constant questioning, and meet people who throw rusty stereotypes right back in my face.

 Niš gave me all of that, and more.
 So much more.
 Hell, I even marched along in an anti-government protest.
 Talking about ambiguous environments!
 I met people life would have never led me to if I followed its flow set out by my background, people that opened my eyes.
-I stayed, overstayed and returned.
+I stayed, overstayed and returned... four times to be exact.
 Maybe it was that fortunate location on the way to Sofia and former Constantinopel that attracted the Byzantines, Romans and Ottomans… but maybe it’s just Niš.
 I believe the latter.

 I want to walk in environments of ambiguity triggering constant questioning, and meet people who throw rusty stereotypes right back in my face.

 Niš gave me all of that, and more.
 So much more.
 Hell, I even marched along in an anti-government protest.
 Talking about ambiguous environments!
 I met people life would have never led me to if I followed its flow set out by my background, people that opened my eyes.
-I stayed, overstayed and returned.
+I stayed, overstayed and returned... four times to be exact.
 Maybe it was that fortunate location on the way to Sofia and former Constantinopel that attracted the Byzantines, Romans and Ottomans… but maybe it’s just Niš.
 I believe the latter.

-* Side-note: Transport
+* Extra Info: Transport

 Niš is the city of burek.
 These delicious, freshly baked, crispy, fatty-fingers rolls might feel rather heavy on the stomach, which is why it’s surprising this is actually a breakfast dish.
 Other local dishes include meat-loaded cevapi (grilled minced meat), pljeskavica (Serbian-style hamburgers), pecenje (roasted meat), and cvarci (pork rinds).
 If you wonder if there’s anything available that doesn’t cause instant organ failure, I have good news for you: Vegetarian and vegan winds freshly blow over the globe and surely didn’t exclude Serbia.
 Delicious food-stops such as Juice Point provided me with my daily shot of vitamins, without me even trying.